MediLang/KadeDB/README.md

 ## License

-This project is licensed under the **MIT License**, ensuring open access for developers across industries.
+This project is licensed under the [MIT License](./LICENSE), ensuring open access for developers across industries.